LocNguyenTKP/LocNguyenTKP/README.md

 ### Hello World!
 I'm Loc Nguyen!
 Welcome to my page 👋

 I am a Geoinformatics and remote sensing data analyst.
 I am enrolling a Georisk Master in University of Bonn, Germany.
 I have been working in development and application of Machine Learning for climate and data classification and predictions.
+And  I’m looking for a full time position in data analyst.

 ## 📘 About Me